rackerlabs/docs-cloud-networks/api-docs/getting-started/managing-networks/booting-server.rst

 **Next step:** Choose one of the following methods:

--  :ref:`Boot server with neutron client <boot-server-with-neutron>`
+-  :ref:`Booting server with neutron client <booting-server-with-neutron>`
--  :ref:`Boot server with cURL <boot-server-with-curl>`
+-  :ref:`Booting server with cURL <booting-server-with-curl>`

 .. toctree::
    :maxdepth: 2

-   boot-server-neutron
+   booting-server-neutron
-   boot-server-curl
+   booting-server-curl